2017 Dundee City Council election

 Elections to Dundee City Council were held on 4 May 2017 on the same day as the other Scottish local government elections.
 The election used the eight wards created as a result of the Local Governance (Scotland) Act 2004, with each ward electing three or four Councillors using the single transferable vote system (a form of proportional representation).
 A total of 29 Councillors were elected.

 After the 2012 election a Scottish National Party (SNP) majority administration of 16 was formed.
 In 2017 the SNP lost 2 seats reducing their numbers to 14, being one seat short of an overall majority.
 They formed an administration with the support of the Independent Ian Borthwick.

 Background

+Previous election

+At the previous election in 2012 the SNP took 16 seats and was able to form a majority administration.
+Labour were second with 10 and the remaining groups had 1 seat each.